Knightwalker/EducationV2/02-my-guides/Kubernetes.md

-#### Create a pod for Docker container
+#### Orchestrating Collections of Services with Kubernetes
-Lets imagine that we have a Docker image `knightwalker/posts` and we know that we can create containers from an image.
+Lets imagine that we have a Docker image, named `knightwalker/posts` and we know that we can create containers from an image.
 If we would like to create a pod for those containers, we need to create a kubernetes pod configuration.

 Create the following filesystem structure.
 ```